-Leading Effective Change Management
+How To Lead Effective Change Management

 For some reason it made me think about my family’s relationship with our cat Marty.
 He joined us from a pet rescue centre.
 When we visited he had a lovely temperament and seemed comfortable in his familiar surroundings mixing well with the other cats and seemed to get on well with all of our family.

 A week later he joined the household.
-So whilst we had prepared a home for him and were ready to welcome him in to our lives – he was terrified: a mature cat in unfamiliar surroundings.
+So whilst we had prepared a home for him and were ready to welcome him into our lives – he was terrified.
+A mature cat in unfamiliar surroundings.
 Suddenly his world had been turned upside down.
 Everything had changed, and we set about helping him to adjust to his new world.

-The financial pressures facing business are almost certain to cause a radical review of the approach to the way that products and services are delivered to customers.
-This will require a change in the way that organisations are structured with a likely move away from professional silos and towards flatter hierarchy.
+The financial pressures facing businesses are almost certain to cause a radical review of the approach to the way that products and services are delivered to customers.
+This will require a change in the way that organisations are structured with a likely move away from professional silos and towards a flatter hierarchy.

 Find out more